Please note this programme has successfully achieved UKAS (ISO17043) accreditation.

-Participants are provided with lyophilised cell line material for quantitative analysis of the BCR::ABL1 minor transcript.
-Participants are asked to submit quantitative results as % BCR::ABL1/reference gene together with details of their methodology.
-Instructions for the storage, reconstitution and use of the lyophilised samples are included with each sample send-out.
-Three distributions are issued per annum, with each send-out consisting of two samples.
+Participants are asked to submit quantitative results as % ratio BCR::ABL1/reference gene together with details of their methodology.
+Instructions for the storage, reconstitution and use of the lyophilised samples are included with each sample distribution.

-Some pre issue testing of samples activity for this programme is subcontracted, although the final decision about sample suitability lies with the EQA provider; no other activities in relation to this EQA programme are subcontracted.
+Subcontracted areas: Pre-issue and post-closure testing of samples for this programme are currently subcontracted, although the final decision about sample suitability lies with the EQA provider; no other activities in relation to this EQA programme are subcontracted.

 To register for this programme, please click here.